nadrojisk/AUbatch/assets/doc/report.md

 Additionally, for error checking I make sure a binary exists before it is run via `run`, to do this I simply open the file and if it cannot open it warns the user.
 Since `fopen` does not use the system path you will have to provide a full or relative path for binaries if you wish to run them.
 For example `run ls 10 1` will not work but `run /bin/ls 10 1` will.

+Also, packaged with the report are some script files that show me running aubatch under different conditions.

 ## III.
 AUBatch